 You should aim to obtain help from a qualified professional, for example members of the Chartered Institute of Taxation.

-Further information on choosing a tax adviser or accountant is given in our Getting Help section.
+Further information on choosing a tax adviser or accountant is given on our Getting Help page.

 What happens during an enquiry?